What is soy allergy?

 What about foods that may contain traces of soy?

-- Most breads are made with a starter containing soy.
-This can make avoiding soy very difficult to do.
+Most breads are made with a starter containing soy.
+This can make avoiding soy very difficult.
 Options for soy free breads are:

 - Home-made using a breadmaker and allowed flours